-Heroes does a decent job of guessing which video preset you should use, but for our purposes be sure you set everything back to Low.
-When you do this, make sure you take a look at the texture detail setting on the right-hand side here, and set that to Low also.
+Heroes of the Storm does a decent job of guessing which video preset you should use, but for our purposes, be sure you set everything to Low.
+When you do this, make sure the Texture Quality setting — listed in the column on the right — is also set to Low.

-We saw very similar results on the Surface Pro 4 at 1080p, hitting 98 FPS on average at low settings, and 27 FPS at High settings.
-Our recommendations here are the same, make sure your texture detail is set to Low, and play Heroes on the Low preset if you’re running on integrated graphics.
+We saw very similar results on the Surface Pro 4 at 1080p, hitting 98 fps on average at Low settings, and 27 fps at High settings.
+Our recommendations here are the same: Make sure your Texture Quality setting is set to Low, and play Heroes on the Low preset if you’re running on integrated graphics.

-Keep in mind these framerates are high, but there’s a reason for that.
-It’s important to have a good amount of FPS headroom for when things get hectic in competitive games.
-On average, we saw our framerate take momentary hits of about 50 percent in big team fights.
-So even though you can play Heroes on high settings on a recent laptop like the Zenbook — even a discrete GPU — you probably won’t want to, unless you want to end up dropping frames when the other team rolls up on your objective.
+That said, even though you can play Heroes on High settings on a recent laptop like the Zenbook — even when using a discrete GPU — you probably shouldn’t unless you want to end up dropping frames when the other team rolls up on your objective.

 Fortnite: Battle Royale

 Epic Games’ popular (and free) Fortnite: Battle Royale presents something of a problem for us.
-It’s a competitive game, with drop-in gameplay that makes it ideal for playing a couple rounds while you have some downtime at work or you’re waiting for class to start, which is great.
+It’s a competitive game, with drop-in gameplay that makes it ideal for playing a few rounds while you have downtime at work or you’re waiting for class to start, which is great.

 Fortnite is a demanding game, especially when you don’t have a GPU.

-Once you get in game, open the options and navigate to the graphics menu.
 There are a lot of settings here, but we can ignore most of them for now.
-First, we’re going to have to figure out your resolution.
-We ran into some issues running on integrated graphics, particularly on the Surface Pro, so make sure the game is set to Fullscreen.
+Your priority is resolution, as we ran into some issues running on integrated graphics, particularly on the Surface Pro 4.

-If you’re still having some framerate problems at these settings, roll the resolution scale down to 50 percent.
+If you’re still having some frame rate problems at these settings, roll the resolution scale down to 50% instead.
 There’s a chance you might still hit some snags, but this is the lowest you want to go with Fortnite.
-Scaling the resolution down further will increase your framerate, but your game will be so blurry and jagged that it will be nearly unplayable.
-If that’s the case, it’s time to call it, and move on to other games.
+Scaling the resolution down further will increase your frame rate, but your game will be so blurry and jagged that it will be nearly unplayable.
+If that’s the case, it’s time to move on to more iGPU-friendly games.

 Making the most of the least

-Playing games on integrated graphics will always provide a lesser experience than gaming on a system with a discrete graphics card.
-Nothing we do to the in-game settings will change that, but with these tweaks you should be able to get a good, playable framerate out of esports games, and games with a bit more graphical wiggle room.
+Playing games on integrated graphics will always provide a lesser experience than gaming on a system with a discrete graphics chip.
+Nothing we do to the in-game settings will change that.
+However, with these tweaks, you should be able to get a good, playable frame rate out of esports games, and games with a bit more graphical wiggle room.

-These tips work for most games in fact, even ones we don’t specifically name here.
-Tune things down to Low, step your resolution scale down to about 75 percent, or worst case, step your overall resolution down to 720p and you should be able to get a playable framerate out of all but the most demanding games.
+These tips work for most games, even ones we don’t specifically name here.
+Tune the settings down to Low, decrease your resolution scale down to about 75%, and if needed, step your overall resolution down to 720p.
+With this configuration, you should be able to get a playable frame rate out of all but the most demanding games.